ayh20/flogo-components/activity/mqtt/README.md

-# Publish MQTT Message with TLS support for AWS IoT
+# Publish MQTT Message with TLS support (AWS IoT/Eclipse Hono/Bosch IoT Suite)
 This activity provides your flogo application the ability to publish a message on an MQTT topic.

 This activity is based on the MQTT activity produced by Jan van der Lugt https://github.com/jvanderl/flogo-components/tree/master/incubator/activity/mqtt and the TLS MQTT trigger from Anshul Sharmas https://github.com/anshulsharmas/flogo-contrib/tree/master/trigger/mqtt

 Take care when using AWS IoT to get the correct certs/keys and Policy configuration.
 Topic, Client Name and keys must all match the policy definition.

 ## Installation